jsimonlane/mao-bot/README.md

 		* labelled "C", "H", "D" "S" for suit, & 2-14 for values.
 	* Deck
 		* supports shuffling, resetting, and drawing
+	* Player
+		* basic methods for interacting with a deck. need to modify so that it interacts with the game

+* game.py
-* Game Class
+	* Game
 		* constraints -- specifies the rules of the game. each constraint is a rule
-	* infrastructure class? (ie cards)
+		* deck
+		* players
-	* etc
+		* order
-* Constraint Class?
+	* Constraint class
+		* constraints are passed into the game to keep track of rules
+		*
 	* tbd

-* Player Class
+* ai.py
 	* Agent class (inherits from player?)
 		* Computation and decision making on top of player class